 For a list of free tax publications, order Publication 910, Guide to Free Tax Services.
-It also contains an index of tax topics and related publications and describes other free tax information services available from IRS, including tax education and assistance programs.
+It also contains an index of tax topics and related publications and describes other free tax information services available from IRS, including tax education and assistance proand Easy Access to Tax Help and Forms in your income tax package for details.

 If you have access to a personal computer and a modem, you can also get many forms and publications electronically.
-See Quick and Easy Access to Tax Help and Forms in your income tax package for details.
-If space permitted, this information is at the end of this publication.
+See Quick